aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/8-performance-tests/README.md

 ### Step 9.2: Performance tests

-> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Lustre client - FSx Workshop** instance

 - Use smallfile to write, read, stat, append, rename, and delete a large number of smallfiles.
 Run these commands in order and review the results.